bilaer/JiandanSpider/README.md

 ## How it works
- JiandanSpider firstly crawl and save the information of pics from mezi and wuliao sessions into the database using multiprocessing.
+ JiandanSpider firstly crawl and save the information of pics from mezi and wuliao sessions into the database using multiprocesses.
 It will then filter out and download the top pictures which has highest likes/unlike/ratio of likes and  unlikes to the local disk.

 ## Key Features:
  * Using multiprocessing to increase the speed